 Starting to Run after Ten Years

-First off, I would like to thank anyone who gets back to me.
 I am giving up smoking Monday.
 I used to run for fun in my late thirties and early forties.
 Ten miles every other day.

-I stopped and want to start again.
-Could you help me, i.e. what exercises I need to do before I run or what distance to start with as I have never been shown how.Answer by Dominique:
+I.e. what exercises I need to do before I run or what distance to start with as I have never been shown how.Answer by Dominique:

 Thanks for your running questions.
 Congratulations on making these wonderful changes in your life.

 Let's cover the following:1.
 The basics of starting to run after ten years

 3. Complement your running with strength or cross-training

 The Basics of Starting to Run after Ten Years

 You will find a lot of the information you need in my Beginner Running Tips section